 Allow the cros_portage_upgrade script to complete the pristine upgrade in src/third_party/portage-stable for the package first.
-Then copy the entire directory over to the analogous location under src/third_party/chromiumos-overlay, creating the directory if necessary (You can omit the ChangeLog and metadata.xml files; only the DIST lines of the Manifest file needs to be preserved.)
-You will commit the unaltered package as it is in the first changelist, but first you must mark it as unstable so that it will not be used.
-To do so, add a line like the following to src/third_party/chromiumos-overlay/profiles/default/linux/package.mask:
+Then copy the entire directory over to the analogous location under src/third_party/chromiumos-overlay, creating the directory if necessary You will commit the unaltered package as it is in the first changelist, but first you must mark it as unstable so that it will not be used.
+To do so, add a new file like the following to the src/third_party/chromiumos-overlay/profiles/default/linux/package.mask/ directory:

 The above masks the specific package version "foo/bar-1.2.3" for all targets.
 (If your intent is to patch the ebuild only for certain platforms please speak to the build team as this is generally unnecessary and strongly discouraged.)
 Now you are ready to submit the pristine copy of the upstream package to chromiumos-overlay.

 Next make a copy of the ebuild file with a revision suffix.
 For example:

 cp bar-1.2.3.ebuild bar-1.2.3-r1.ebuild